What to look for when you're buying a used camera

 READ UP ON THE CAMERA YOU ARE CONSIDERING.

-Look over the body for deep scrapes, dents, deformation, or corrosion.
+Look over the equipment for deep scrapes, dents, deformation, or corrosion.
 Make sure there are no signs of impact or water damage.
 On a film camera, open up the battery compartment and check that the battery hasn't leaked: battery contacts should be clean and shiny, so if you find flaky, crystalline deposits or corrosion, don't buy that camera.
 On a digital camera, make sure the batteries are not swollen or damaged.
+On a lens, make sure the focus and aperture rings move well.

 CHECK BASIC FUNCTIONS.